openSUSE/news-o-o/_posts/2011-04-02-opensuse-weekly-news-issue-169-is-out.markdown

               [SWRC ontology](http://ontoware.org/swrc/).

   * Yet another project which extensively uses Nepomuk is the new [KDE Telepathy framework](http://community.kde.org/Real-Time_Communication_and_Collaboration).
-They don™t just invent yet another represenation of a person and its contacts but use PIMO::Person and thus make connections to them system wide comprehensible and reusable.
+They donâ€™t just invent yet another represenation of a person and its contacts but use PIMO::Person and thus make connections to them system wide comprehensible and reusable.

-  * And let™s not forget the [Plasma framework](http://plasma.kde.org)
+  * And letâ€™s not forget the [Plasma framework](http://plasma.kde.org)
             and its [activities](http://userbase.kde.org/Plasma#Activities).
 But
             there is more and better information about this on the [site of ivan Cukic](http://ivan.fomentgroup.org/blog/).

   * Or something completely new.
-An ontology for TV series, recordings and shows¦ (Update: Sebastian told me that there is already one: [NMM](http://sourceforge.net/apps/trac/oscaf/ticket/44).
+An ontology for TV series, recordings and showsâ€¦ (Update: Sebastian told me that there is already one: [NMM](http://sourceforge.net/apps/trac/oscaf/ticket/44).
 And Bangarang and some other applications use it.)

-  * And there is [Zeitgeist](http://zeitgeist-project.com/) and [QtZeitgeist](http://releases.zeitgeist-project.com/qzeitgeist/)¦
+  * And there is [Zeitgeist](http://zeitgeist-project.com/) and [QtZeitgeist](http://releases.zeitgeist-project.com/qzeitgeist/)â€¦
             (...)

-
+â€

 ### Reports

+â€œ

 [h-online: openSUSE 11.4 Edu Li-f-e released](http://www.h-online.com/open/news/item/openSUSE-11-4-Edu-Li-f-e-released-1217365.html)